JETSCAPE/JETSCAPE/sims_scripts/README.md

    * `music_input` : hydro configure file
    * `iS3D_parameters.dat` : particle sampler iS3D configure file
    * `deltaf_coefficients/` : contains delta-f correction coefficients
+   * `PDG/` : hadron info for sampler iS3D
+   * `tables` : integration tables for sampler iS3D
    * `smash_config/` : a folder that contains smash configure files
    * `jetscape_init.xml` : the JETSCAPE configure file

    ***Remark***: initial condition normalization parameter should be set in `jetscape_init.xml` via the `trento` block, the `s_factor` in `music_input` should be set to `1.0`.

    Now it should be good to go.
 The first executable `TRENTO_FS_HYDRO` runs trento initial condition, freestream and music hydro.
+Then `mkdir input && cp surface.dat input/` before running the next step.
 The second executable `SAMPLER_AFTERBURNER` runs particle sampler iS3D and SMASH hadronic afterburner.

 # Todo